kasko/docs/source/rest_api/create_unpaid_v1_policy.rst

 ---------------------------------
 Create an unpaid policy on the Kasko platform.

 Why do we do this 2 step mechanism?
-We want to ensure that there is no problem with the quote or details before you charge your customers for the policy.
-After this point we can ensure that the policy can be purchased.
+We need to ensure that there is no problem with quote or policy details before a charge can be made for the customer.
+With this we ensure that a policy can be purchased.

 Definition
 ~~~~~~~~~~